tecoevo/tecoevo.github.io/pages/EGWinterSchool.md

 ## Speakers

-ESR talks will be 30 mins (25 + 5).
+* ESR talks will be 30 mins (25 + 5).
 Please keep to the schedule and the moderators will ensure that we do not overextend.

+The ESR talk order will be decided in a fun event on Monday evening as per https://www2.edc.org/makingmath/studentWork/amidaKuji/AmidaKujiByDavidSenft.pdf

-Tutorials are 45 mins long.
+* Tutorials are 45 mins long.

 ### Day 1 - Monday